redevsorg/LuminAI/README.md

-This is Lumin AI's website.
+This is Lumin AI's website, created using Next.js and React.

 We are an organization to help students learn about AI.